 Biden inches towards Democratic Party's presidential nomination

-Former US vice president Joe Biden inched towards Democratic Party's presidential nomination as the septuagenarian secured victories in the primaries held in three major states, including the key battleground Michigan, taking a substantial lead against his main rival Senator Bernie Sanders.
-By late Tuesday night, he had 788 pledged delegates in his kitty as he won in the states of Michigan, Mississippi and Missouri as against 633 pledged delegates for Sanders.
+Former US vice president Joe Biden inched closer to Democratic Party's presidential nomination on Wednesday after securing big primary wins in four states, including the key battleground Michigan, over his main rival Bernie Sanders.
+By late Tuesday night, 77-year-old Biden had 788 pledged delegates in his kitty as he scored wins in the States of Michigan, Mississippi and Missouri as against 633 pledged delegates for 78-year-old Sanders.
+He also won Idaho.

-Biden, 77, and Sanders, 78, are only the two major Democratic presidential candidates left in the race now.
-Biden's win in Michigan is crucial as Sanders had clinched the victory in the state defeating Hillary Clinton four years ago.
+Sanders secured victory in North Dakota.
+The result from Washington state is awaited.
+Either of the candidates need at least 1991 of the 3,979 pledged delegates to win the presidential nomination of the Democratic party.

+Biden had lagged behind his Democratic rivals in early voting states, but rebounded after winning nine of the 14 states on "Super Tuesday" last week, the most important day in the race for the White House.
+His wins in Michigan, Missouri, Mississippi and Idaho on Tuesday has cemented his position as front-runner in the Democratic race to take on President Donald Trump in the presidential election in November.

 "It is also clear that the Democrat establishment has rallied around the confused Joe Biden in an effort to deny the nomination to Bernie Sanders.
 Either way, President Trump is on an unstoppable drive toward re-election," he said..